Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Lakers

-The Denver Nuggets, Nikola Jokic included, will be in action at 8:30 PM on Tuesday against the Los Angeles Lakers in the 2023 NBA Playoffs.
+The Denver Nuggets, Nikola Jokic included, take on the Los Angeles Lakers at 8:30 PM ET on Thursday in the 2023 NBA Playoffs.

-In this piece we'll examine Jokic's stats and trends, helping you with your prop bets.
+In this article, we break down Jokic's available prop bets, providing stats to help you figure out the best wagers to make.

 Nikola Jokic Prop Bets vs. the Lakers